Priyankasaggu11929/resume/index.md

 ## Summary

 Resourceful DevOps enthusiast with experience in networking and programming.
 As a summer trainee at [Dgplug](https://dgplug.org/archive/), have set up and managed multiple Linux servers.
 Wrote Infrastructure as Code(IaC) to automate setting up of tightly-secured and SSH-hardened systems/servers.
 Working closely under the guidance of mentors from leading upstream open-source projects.
+And an [Outreachy'19 intern at GNOME Foundation](https://www.outreachy.org/alums/).

 ## Personal Info